 Maintain Social Connections with Video Chat and Social Media

 Studies have shown that increasing or maintaining the ability for seniors to socialize with friends and family can have profound effect on their health and longevity.
-UnitedHealthcare performed a study in 2012 of a 100 centenarians (100@100) and noted that staying ...
+UnitedHealthcare performed a study in 2012 of a 100 centenarians (100@100) and noted that staying engaged is ...

 By: Don Waletzko, CFO

 April is National Volunteer Month, so the staff here at Senior Community Services thought it would be nice to let all of our wonderful volunteers know how much you mean to us and the impact you have every day with your service.
 When asked what they think of our volunteers, here is what our staff had to say:

 “Jackie Robinson has been quoted as saying: ‘A life is not important except in the impact it has on other lives.’